Sony A9 setup guide with tips and tricks

 This configuration starts AF once the EVF sensor has detected your eye near the viewfinder.
 I’ve never used it personally, but some people might find this setting interesting as it can prolong battery life.

 (MENU → Red Camera Icon → page 6)

 AF Area Regist.

 Another feature inherited from Canon.
 By registering an AF area/point, you have a quick way to move between points without having the thumb-stick of scroll across the AF field.
-For example, a bird photographer can set their camera up so they can quickly switch from a spot AF point for precisely focusing on a static subject, to a wide AF pattern for quickly acquiring and tracking a bird in flight.
+For example, a bird photographer can set his Sony A9 up so they can quickly switch from a spot AF point for precisely focusing on a static subject, to a wide AF pattern for quickly acquiring and tracking a bird in flight.

 Del.
 Reg.
 AF Area

 Deletes the registered AF area in AF Area Regist.